shoaibhub/Sales_Insight/README.md

 # Problem Statement:
-* AtliQ Hardware is a Computer Hrdware and Peripheral Manufacturer with regional offices all across the counry.
+* AtliQ Hardware is a Computer Hrdware and Peripheral Manufacturer with regional offices all across the country.
 The sales recently have been declining and the sales director is having a hard time in tracking the reasons for the decline in sales.
 * The sales director needs simple insights presented in the form of an Interactive dashboard from data that are present in multiple files and have more than **150,000 rows.**
 ### Tools Used:
 * SQL - MySql server for EDA